 Obviously, this requires going out, finding subjects, and using a camera.

-So if you want a photo of a Forster’s Tern, you’ll have to go to an area where they live.
+So if you want a photo of a Forster’s Tern, you will have to go to a place where they live.

 Next photography is the art of processing photos.

 For example, you might begin with something like this (below):

 There’s an important point here: In digital photography the original photo contains the image.
 So artful processing and cropping are needed to make that image appear.

 And yes, I take photos of flowers, as well as landscapes, trees, and wildlife.